 Note: IBM provides hardware diagnostic aids and productivity tools, as well as installation aids for Linux operating systems on IBM Power systems.
-See Service and productivity tools for Linux on POWER systems
+See Service and productivity tools for Linux on Power Systems servers

 After you complete a removal and replacement procedure, you must deactivate the failing-part indicator light.